 But that was as close as the Chargers would get in the game.

-It was the start of a 12-0 run to close out the quarter and give the Lasers back control.
+The Lasers used a 12-0 run to close out the quarter and take control.

 Herrera and Vail combined for 10 of the 12 points for IVC.

 Irvine Valley had a 64-48 lead heading into the fourth quarter and it only grew from there.
 The Lasers scored the first six points of the fourth quarter to go up, 70-48, with 6:45 to go in the game.

 And they led by as many as 30 points at 85-55 after a three-pointer by Herrera with 1:45 remaining.

 IVC out-scored Cypress, 50-32, in the second half ended up shooting 50.0 percent (18 of 36) from the field in the final 20 minutes.

 Herrera, Washington and Vail all had huge nights.